duanyang25/Lee_Group_Study/README.md

 ### Oct 13th
 The Sigmoid function is interesting to me.
 The normal linear or piecewise linear function can be decomposed into the combination of several Sigmoid functions. y = c*\frac{1}{1+e^{-(b+wx_1}} = c sigmoid (b+wx_1)

+### Oct 15th
+The introduction of Deep Learning is awesome!
+It shows how we use ReLU and Sigmoid functions to create neural networks.
+Also, the fact that techniques of Linear Algebra and Gradient Descend can be applied to neural networks is very interesting to me.